mateusz-lazar/room-temperature-monitor/readme.md

 3. Fill in config.h with your data
 4. If using different ESP32 board, change wiring
 5. Connect ESP32 and upload
+6. Connect to the IP adress provided by ESP32 in serial monitor

 ## Notes